Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![In the Publish window, the Publish button is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image110.png "Publish window")

-    > If the WebJob deployment fails due to a code signing error message, simply open up the **Project Properties** for the Contoso.Financial.Background project by right-clicking it in **Solution Explorer**.
+    Note: If the WebJob deployment fails due to a code signing error message, simply open up the **Project Properties** for the Contoso.Financial.Background project by right-clicking it in **Solution Explorer**.
 Then, go to the **Signing** tab, and **uncheck** the **Sign